 Application Procedure for Wellness Leave

-To qualify for the Wellness Leave incentive, an eligible employee must complete an approved online Health Risk Assessment (HRA) and receive an annual comprehensive physical exam.
-Please note that while annual physical exams are considered preventive care and are typically covered by one’s insurance plan, you may be responsible for out-of-pocket expenses related to the appointment(s), such as fees charged for additional screens, tests and/or co-pays.
+To qualify for the incentive, an eligible employee must complete an approved online health risk assessment (HRA) and receive an annual comprehensive physical exam.
+Please note that while annual physical exams are considered preventive care and typically covered by one’s insurance plan, that you may be responsible for out-of-pocket expenses related to the appointment(s), such as fees charged for additional screens, tests and/or co-pays.

 To request Wellness Leave, the following steps must be completed:

-- Print the Completed HRA and Physician’s Certification of Routine Physical Exam Affidavit and complete the “Health Risk Assessment Certification” section.
+- Print the Completed HRA and Physician’s Certification of Routine Physical Exam Affidavitand complete the “Health Risk Assessment Certification” portion.

-- Using sick, vacation or compensatory leave, schedule your physical exam with your doctor’s office.
-When you schedule your appointment, ask the physician’s office staff to make note that you will need the physician to sign the designated section of the “Completed HRA and Physician’s Certification of Routine Physical Examination Affidavit.”
-Be sure to bring the printed form with you.
-It will be helpful to provide the office staff with the form when you check in for your appointment.
+- Using sick leave, schedule your physical exam with your doctor’s office.
+When you schedule your appointment, ask the physician’s office staff to make note that you will need the physician to sign the designated section of the Affidavit.”
+DON’T FORGET to bring the printed Affidavit form with you to your appointment.
+It will be helpful to provide the office staff with the form when you first check in at the doctor’s office.

-- Inform your supervisor of having met the qualifications for Wellness Leave and obtain the supervisor’s signature on the Affidavit.
+- Inform your supervisor of having met the qualifications for wellness leave and obtain his/her signature on the Affidavit.
 Remember, you are not required to nor should you share with your supervisor or HR any personal medical information from your HRA or physician’s visit.
 Only the documentation listed here should be submitted to HR.

-- HR will review the documentation and, if all requirements are met, will notify you and your supervisor via email of your successful completion of the requirements for eight (8) hours wellness leave.
-The notification will provide guidance for both the employee and supervisor in regard to how the leave should be processed in TRAM.
+- HR will review the documentation and, if all requirements are met, notify you and your supervisor via email of your successful completion of the requirements for eight (8) hours wellness leave.
+The notification will provide guidance for both employee and supervisor in regard to how the leave should be processed in TRAM.
 See instructions below.

 Wellness Leave FAQs